Albuquerque (song): Plot

-The song begins with Al talking about a traumatic childhood, living "in a box under the stairs in the corner of the basement of the house half a block down the street from Jerry's Bait Shop," where he is force-fed sauerkraut by his mother, who claims that it is for his own health, until he turns 26½ years old.
-Enraged, Al swears that he'll leave his mother's house, soon winning a radio contest about guessing the number of molecules in Leonard Nimoy's butt.
-Despite being off by 3, he wins the grand prize: a first-class one-way ticket to Albuquerque, New Mexico.
+The song begins with the narrator talking about a traumatic childhood, living "in a box under the stairs in the corner of the basement of the house half a block down the street from Jerry's Bait Shop," where he is force-fed sauerkraut by his mother, who claims that it is for his own health, until he turns 26½ years old.
+Enraged, the narrator swears that he will leave his mother's house, soon winning a radio contest about guessing the number of molecules in Leonard Nimoy's buttocks.
+Despite being off by three, he wins the grand prize: a first-class one-way ticket to Albuquerque, New Mexico.

-After a miserable flight experience, Al's plane crashes into a hillside.
+After a miserable flight experience, his plane crashes into a hillside after its engines malfunction mid-air.
 He is the only survivor, since he was the only passenger who followed proper safety precautions.
-After spending three days crawling to Albuquerque while carrying his heavy luggage, Al checks into a Holiday Inn, but a "big fat hermaphrodite with A Flock of Seagulls haircut and only one nostril" barges into his room, steals his prized snorkel, and, after a fight, flees.
+After spending three days crawling to Albuquerque while carrying his heavy luggage, the narrator checks into a Holiday Inn, but a "big fat hermaphrodite with A Flock of Seagulls haircut and only one nostril" barges into his room, steals his prized snorkel, and, after a fight, flees.

-Al vows to bring the thief to justice, but first decides to buy donuts.
+The narrator vows to bring the thief to justice, but first decides to buy donuts.
 At the shop, he asks for many types of donuts and pastries, only to be told individually each one is sold out.
 He finally settles for a box of "one dozen starving, crazed weasels," which attack him.
-When running around town screaming for help, he meets a woman, Zelda; the two fall in love, marry, buy a house, and have children, but eventually break up after Zelda asks Al if he would like to join the Columbia Record Club.
+When running around town screaming for help, he meets a woman, Zelda; the two fall in love, marry, buy a house, and have two children named Nathaniel and Superfly, but eventually break up after Zelda asks him if he would like to join the Columbia Record Club, with the narrator claiming he is "just not ready for that kind of a commitment".

-Soon, Al "achieves his lifelong dream": a part-time job at the Sizzler.
-The job is eventful, and Al relays several amusing anecdotes, such as putting out a grease fire with his face, cutting a guy named Marty's arms and legs off with a chainsaw (following a sarcastic remark after Al offered to help him carry a sofa upstairs), and biting a homeless man's jugular vein before losing his train of thought.
-He then circles back and says that the entire point of the song was to relay his hatred of sauerkraut.
-The song ends with Al telling the listener that even during an existential crisis, they can still take solace in the existence of a "little place called Albuquerque".
+Soon, the narrator achieves his "lifelong dream": a part-time job at Sizzler.
+The job is eventful: the narrator earns employee of the month after putting out a grease fire with his face and cuts a co-worker's arms and legs off with a chainsaw.
+This event then reminds him of the time he bit a homeless man's jugular vein as a joke.
+The singer loses his train of thought, then circles back to say the entire point of the song was to relay his hatred of sauerkraut.
+The song ends with the message to the listener that, even during an existential crisis, they can still take solace in the existence of a "little place called Albuquerque".